-The sponsor determines that the activity of the external organization/individual meets the criteria as delineated in para.
+The sponsor has the initial responsibility, subject to review and approval by the Vice Chancellor and Chief Financial Officer, to ensure that the activity of the external organization/individual meets the criteria as delineated in para.
 4 below.
 The sponsor is responsible for coordinating with the proper University office(s) in securing a contract between University and the external organization/individual and in making facility and service arrangements.
 Finally, the sponsor has financial responsibility for all costs and losses incurred by the University which are not recovered from the external organization/individual.